2021-2022 Freight Frenzy: Maximus Prime

-After building our robot in three days (Ri3D), we started work on our main competition robot.
-Our Ri3D robot was very good, but the design needed to be improved to stay competitive.
+After building our Robot in 3 Days, we started work on our main competition robot.
 While planning the new robot, we determined that we needed to add the ability to score the beacons in autonomous and score the cap ball in end game.
 Crossfire was the result.

-We added a cap ball lift at the back of Crossfire to allow us to cap in End Game.
-The mechanism uses polycore belting to quickly grab and score the cap ball allowing us to collect and score it in under 15 seconds.
+We added a cap ball lift at the back of Crossfire to allow us to cap in end game.
+The mechanism uses polycore belting to quickly grab and score the cap ball which allows us to collect and score in under 15 seconds.

-Crossfire has competed at 2 league meets and the Meramec MO Qualifier.
-Crossfire’s quick-capping system and fast particle scoring allowed us to be the first pick of the winning alliance at Meramec, which along with the Inspire award qualified us for MO state where we will be competing later this year.
+Crossfire’s quick-capping system and fast particle scoring allowed us to be the first pick of the winning alliance at Meramec which, along with the Inspire Award, qualified us for MO State where we competed later that year.

 2016-2017 Velocity Vortex Robot in 3 Days: Velociraptor

 Velociraptor competed at 2 league meets and did not lose a single match due to its 2 ball autonomous and 7-10 ball teleop.
-Velociraptor will now become a practice robot to compete against our main Velocity Vortex robot (stay tuned for that one).
-Overall we are very pleased with the outcome of our first Robot in 3 Days, and hope to repeat the challenge next year.
+Overall we are very pleased with the outcome of our first Robot in 3 Days and hope to repeat the challenge next year.

 2015-2016 Res-Q Robot: Hannibal (V1 and V2)

-In addition to the treads, Hannibal V1 had a lead screw driven lift, which allowed us to shift our center of gravity while climbing, as well as get one load of blocks in the high goal.
-To collect debris we used a rubber band reel (remenicent of Cascade Effect) which collected blocks extremely quickly since the rubber bands would catch the edge of a block and roll it into our scoop.
-From there the scoop arm would raise and the blocks would slide back into a tread system which would score off to the side.
+In addition to the treads, Hannibal V1 had a lead screw driven lift, which allowed us to shift our center of gravity while climbing as well as get one load of blocks in the high goal.
+To collect debris, we used a rubber band reel which collected blocks extremely quickly since the rubber bands would catch the edge of a block and roll it into our scoop.
+From there, the scoop arm would raise and the blocks would slide back into a tread system which would score off to the side.

-For autonomous we were able to deliver the climbers into the shelter or park fully on the ramp low zone.
-By ourselves we could score 10 blocks in the high goal, trigger all three climbers and hang for a total of 255 points.
+For autonomous, we were able to deliver the climbers into the shelter or park fully on the ramp low zone.
+By ourselves we could score 10 blocks in the high goal, trigger all 3 climbers, and hang for a total of 255 points.

 2015-2016 Res-Q Robot: Sabertooth (unused)

-About the time of the Missouri State championship our main Res-Q robot started having major problems with the rubber treads popping off.
-This, along with our low maneuverability and the fact that we could only get about 10 blocks in the high goal each match prompted us to take on the project of building a completely new extention-based robot to be used at the World Championship.
+About the time of the Missouri State Championship, our main Res-Q robot started having major problems with the rubber treads popping off.
+This, along with our low maneuverability and the fact that we could only get about 10 blocks in the high goal each match, prompted us to take on the project of building a completely new extension-based robot to be used at the World Championship.

 Sabertooth utilized a layered rubber-band collection system which could collect a full load of five blocks in 2.5 seconds.
-It then transported the blocks to the mountain goals by means of a 3-stage cascaded linear lift that could deploy in three seconds and had enough torque for us to hang.
-We didn't have it finished by North Super Regional, but we later completed it after our season ended and have used it for multiple demos and presentations.
-After some slight modifications to the hopper design we were able to score five loads of blocks in a match.
+It then transported the blocks to the mountain goals by means of a 3-stage cascaded linear lift that could deploy in 3 seconds and had enough torque for us to hang.
+We didn't have it finished by North Super Regionals, but we later completed it after our season ended and have used it for multiple demos and presentations.
+After some slight modifications to the hopper design, we were able to score five loads of blocks in a match.

 2014-2015 Cascade Effect Robot: C4